-Total Addressable Market Definition - Total addressable market (TAM), sometimes referred to as total available market, refers to the size of the financial opportunity a particular product or service offers.
+The total addressable market (TAM), sometimes referred to as the total available market, refers to the size of the financial opportunity a particular product or service offers.
 It covers the revenue a company or organization could expect to generate if it had 100% market share and reached every single relevant customer in every market.

-It’s important to note that determining a product or service’s total addressable market is not a revenue projection.
+It’s important to note that determining a product or service’s TAM is not a revenue projection.
 Rather, it’s a way for companies to understand the size of the current marketplace.

 Even businesses operating in niche markets with just one or two competitors are unlikely to gain anything close to their maximum potential revenue.
 Nonetheless, it’s still a valuable way to understand the demand for a product or service before investing time and resources in developing it, as well as to make validated predictions about growth and revenue.

-Considering the total addressable market of any product or service is crucial before embarking on any new business opportunity.
+Considering the TAM of any product or service is crucial before embarking on any new business opportunity.
 No entrepreneur or investor can afford to leap without looking.
-The total addressable market helps create a concrete understanding of the potential gains an investment may accrue in the future.
+The TAM helps create a concrete understanding of the potential gains an investment may accrue in the future.